HPC-Research-Lab/STMatch/README.md

-# Libra: a load-balancing graph mining system
+# STMatch: a load-balancing graph mining system

 ## Overview

-Libra is a general-purpose system for subgraph pattern matching.
+STMatch is a general-purpose system for subgraph pattern matching.

-## Building Libra
+## Building STMatch

 ### Data Preparation